Evolution of cooperation in deme-structured populations on graphs: Model and methods

 \subsection{Model with carrying capacities}

 We first consider the model introduced in \cite{marrec2021toward}.
-In this model, each deme has carrying capacity $K$.
+In this model, each deme has maximum carrying capacity $K$.
 Besides, each individual has fitness $f_M$ or $f_W$, and death rate $g_M=g_W=g$, as we focus on selection on division.
 Here, fitness represents the maximal division rate of microorganisms, reached in exponential growth.
 The division rate of individuals of type $A=M,W$ in deme $i$ is given by the logistic function $f_A(1 - N_i/K)$, where $N_i$ is the number of individuals in deme $i$.
-We focus on the regime where deme sizes $N_i$ fluctuate weakly around their deterministic steady-state value $K(1-g/f_W)$ (where we have neglected differences between $f_M$ and $f_W$, which is acceptable for weak selection).
-We approximate the fixation process of a type within a deme by a Moran process \cite{moran1958random, ewens2004mathematical}, thus neglecting size fluctuations.
-As in \cite{marrec2021toward}, we primarily focus on the rare migration regime, where fixation or extinction within a deme occurs on much shorter time scales than migrations (see Fig. \ref{Evolutionprocess}).
+As in \cite{marrec2021toward}, we focus on the rare migration regime, where fixation or extinction within a deme occurs on much shorter time scales than migrations (see Fig. \ref{Evolutionprocess}).
 In this regime, we describe the evolution of the microbial population as a Markov process where each event is a migration and where each deme is either fully mutant or fully wild-type~\cite{Slatkin81,marrec2021toward}.
-Next, we present an extension to more frequent migrations using our second model (see below).
+Note that we will present an extension to more frequent migrations using our second model (see below).
+We focus on the regime where deme sizes $N_i$ fluctuate weakly around their deterministic steady-state value $K(1-g/f_W)$ (where we have neglected differences between $f_M$ and $f_W$, which is acceptable for weak selection, and where we have neglected migrations, which is acceptable if they are rare).
+Note that the deterministic steady-state size is equal to the maximum carrying capacity $K$ if $g=0$.
+In what follows, we will refer to $K$ as the deme carrying capacity, for simplicity.
+We approximate the fixation process of a type within a deme by a Moran process \cite{moran1958random, ewens2004mathematical} for a population of size $K(1-g/f_W)$, thus neglecting size fluctuations.
+Here, we implement logistic regulation in the division rate, which decreases if $N_i$ grows.
+Appendix~\ref{OtherModel} briefly discusses a variant where it is instead implemented in the death rate.
+Our conclusions are not affected.

 Denoting by $k$ the number of mutants in a deme of size $N$ as above, the frequency-dependent fitness $f_M(k,N)$ for a mutant individual and $f_W(k,N)$ for a wild-type individual in this deme read: